 In 2004, Laarman and his partner Anita Star founded Joris Laarman Lab.
 In the lab, a multidisciplinary team explores the prospects of design by research, experimentation and groundbreaking technology.
 One example is the lab’s downloadable puzzle furniture, which consumers can 3D-print at home.
 Another is the advanced robotic 3D-printing technology MX3D, which is currently being used to print a fully functional metal bridge for one of Amsterdam’s canals.

+Aesthetic, imagination, high tech and science come together in this first major solo survey exhibition that includes early, recent and new work.
 The Groninger Museum has followed Laarman for years and has acquired many important works, such as the Bone Chaise, Bookshelf and the unique Digital Matter table series.
 On the occasion of this exhibition, Laarman will create a new sculpture using the printing technique deployed to make the Amsterdam bridge.
 This exhibition is in keeping with the Groninger Museum’s policy to focus of the interface between design and art.
 The exhibition showcases the manufacturing process as well as its technical background and includes numerous experimental objects.

-After Groningen, the exhibition will go on a tour that will include the Musée des Arts Décoratifs in Paris, the Cooper Hewitt Smithsonian Design Museum in New York, the High Museum of Art in Atlanta and the Museum of Fine Arts in Houston.
+The exhibition is organized by curator of contemporary art, design and fashion Sue-an van der Zijpp and chief curator Mark Wilson.
+After Groningen, the exhibition will go on a tour that will include the Cooper Hewitt Smithsonian Design Museum in New York, the High Museum of Art in Atlanta and the Museum of Fine Arts in Houston.